suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 Supporting the requirements introduced by the constraints on IoT devices requires the flexibility to represent a diverse set of possible metadata, but also requires that the encoding is kept simple.

-##  Update Workflow Model
+##  SUIT Workflow Model

-There are several fundamental assumptions that inform the model of the firmware update workflow:
+There are several fundamental assumptions that inform the model of the SUIT workflow:

 * Compatibility must be checked before any other operation is performed.
 * All dependency manifests should be present before any payload is fetched.